zeotuan/Memories/README.md

 ## Introduction
-Simple Social media app allow users to post, like and comment on events implemented using MERN stack This code was mainly inspired by https://youtube.com/playlist?list=PL6QREj8te1P7VSwhrMf3D3Xt4V6_SRkhu but with some of my own tweek
+Simple Social media app allow users to post, like and comment on events implemented using MERN stack This code was mainly inspired by https://youtube.com/playlist?list=PL6QREj8te1P7VSwhrMf3D3Xt4V6_SRkhu with some simple tweeks

 Setup:
 - follow [backend README](backend/README.md) and [frontend README](frontend/README.md) to setup environment